 Talent gently pushes the petri plates towards the back of the bench

 After completion of these steps, repeat the process for the second and then the third sets of the Petri dishes using the remaining two sets of phage dilutions [1-MED-over-the-shoulder].
-Seal each dish with parafilm and incubate at RT for 15 min [2-MED-over-the-shoulder].
+Seal each dish with parafilm and incubate at RT for 15 min [2-MED-over-the-shoulder-TXT].

-Talent starts working on the second set.
+Talent repeats the assay for second and third set.

-Talent is sealing the Petri plates using a parafilm
+Talent is sealing the Petri plates using a parafilm.
+TEXT: Room temperature, 15min

 Place the culture plate upside-down at a suitable temperature for 24 hours, or until plaques develop [1-MED].
 Here, plates were placed in a 37°C incubator for one day, a stimulating growth condition for E. coli and the T7 phage [2-WIDE-TXT].